 3. Interval scales

-Interval scales present more information than ordinal scales, in that they provide assurance that the differences between values are equal.
-In other words, interval scales are ordinal scales but with equivalent scale values from low to high interval.
+Interval scales present more information than ordinal scales in that they provide assurance that the differences between values are equal.
+In other words, interval scales are ordinal scales but with equivalent scale values from low to high intervals.

-For example, temperature measurement is an example of an interval scale: 60°C is colder than 65°C and the difference in temperature is the same as the difference between 50°C and 55°C. In other words, the difference of 5°C in both intervals have the same interpretation and meaning.
+For example, temperature measurement is an example of an interval scale: 60°C is colder than 65°C, and the temperature difference is the same as the difference between 50°C and 55°C. In other words, the difference of 5°C in both intervals shares the same interpretation and meaning.